hrzyusoff/react-login/README.md

 This is simple login and signup for React.

 ### Problems
-* No notification for every succeess login and signup but it can be seen through the console
+* No notification implementation for every succeess login and signup but it can be seen through the console (WIP)

 ### Installations
 npm install